 Circle of Lights (November 27, 2020–early January; opening is a virtual event)

-Circle of Lights is a symbol of Indianapolis Christmas.
-Every year, in late November, the Soldiers and Sailors Monument downtown becomes one giant Christmas tree.
-Since 1962, the lighting of the Christmas tree at the Monument Circle has been one of the most beloved local traditions attracting large crowds to the downtown.
-Entertainment program usually includes musical acts and Santa's appearance.
+The Circle of Lights is a symbol of Indianapolis Christmas.
+Every year in late November, the Soldiers and Sailors Monument downtown becomes a giant Christmas tree.
+Since 1962, the lighting of the Christmas tree at Monument Circle has been one of the most beloved local traditions attracting large crowds to the downtown area.
+Entertainment programs usually include musical acts and Santa's appearance.
 The monument illuminated by about 5,000 lights is one of the most impressive in the Midwest.
 It is surrounded by 26 large toy soldiers and sailors and 26 peppermint sticks.
-The Christmas illumination at the Monument can be observed through early January.
+The Christmas illumination at the monument can be observed through early January.

 Winterlights at Newfields (November 21, 2020–January 3, 2021)